Enockay/wireguard-server/README.md

 This project runs a WireGuard VPN server with a REST API for managing peers dynamically.

+**🆕 Now with MongoDB!** Professional database integration with persistent client storage, enable/disable functionality, and automatic recovery on restart.
+See [MONGODB_USAGE.md](MONGODB_USAGE.md) for details.

 ## Prerequisites

 - Docker installed on your system